-The FY+ response is the most favorable and refers to the child's life of moods and to his/her tensions and anxiety being under cognitive control (see 107, 109).
+The FY+ response is the most favorable and refers to the child's life of moods and also to his tensions and anxiety being under cognitive control (see 107, 109).

-With FY- responses, there is mention of self-control but because of an undifferentiated intellect and potentialities this fails, and there are moments when the pathic-affective restrains the gnostic-cognitive (see 107, 109).
+With FY- responses, there is mention of self-control but because of an undifferentiated intellect and potentialities this does not succeed and there are moments when the pathic-affective restrains the gnostic-cognitive (see 107, 109).

 With YF, the light-dark is primary, e.g., an "Xray photo" (always) and "clouds", "water", and a "map" if there is specific contour that is perceived.
-Here there also is mention of a tendency to fail to govern his/her life of moods.
-If the YF response is in the majority, there is mention of general feelings of uncertainty, restlessness, discontentment, sadness, and labile anxiety.
-Thus, it indicates that often the child is pathically flooded, is in a depressed mood because of feelings of anxiety (107, 109).
+Here there also is mention of a tendency to fail to govern his life of moods.
+If the YF response is in the majority there is mention of general feelings of uncertainty, restlessness, discontentment, sadness and labile anxiety.
+Thus, it indicates that often the child is pathically flooded, is in a depressed mood as a result of feelings of anxiety (107, 109).

 When form is entirely missing and the response is only determined by the light-dark shadings, this is designated as "Y".
 Examples are responses such as "mist", "darkness".
-It is the least favorable of shading responses, and indicates a general lack of intellectual control of his/her life of moods.
+It is the least favorable of shading responses and indicates a general lack of intellectual control of his life of moods.
 There is mention of a strong mood of dejection and a predominantly pathic (emotional) attunement (see 107, 109).
-A child who gives many Y responses, moreover, is depressed, easily influenceable, and he/she readily daydreams about remote journeys and the romantic.
+A child who gives many Y responses moreover is depressed, easily influencable and he readily daydreams about remote journeys and the romantic.

-Where M and Y are found together (MY), this indicates an intense anxiety, which often also is paired with the thought of being persecuted.

-However, because "fruitful" tension is a precondition for becoming and staying involved with the educative content, the complete absence of shading responses must be interpreted as an unfavorable sign.
+Where M and Y are found together (MY), this indicates an intense anxiety that often also is paired with the thought of being persecuted.
+However, because "fruitful" tension is a precondition for becoming and staying involved with the educative content, the complete absence of shading responses has to be interpreted as an unfavorable sign.